 Hot Pepper Cranberry Jam is one of these recipes you just have to try to understand.
-If you’re a fan of hot pepper jelly, this is for you ~ the tart and tangy cranberries marry up perfectly with the heat of cayenne pepper for one memorable taste experience.
+If you’re a fan of hot pepper jelly, this is for you ~ the tart and tangy cranberries marry up perfectly with the heat of the hot pepper for one memorable taste experience.

-- 1 or 2 cayenne peppers, seeded and minced (leave the seeds in if you're brave)
+- 1 or 2 jalapeño peppers, seeded and minced (leave the seeds in if you like more heat)

 - 12 oz (1 bag) fresh cranberries, rinsed